 In addition to the crispy texture you would expect from a succulent, purslane also has an interesting peppery flavor.

-Star chef Steve Johnson has a purslane cooking recipe for cucumber-yogurt salad.
+Star chef Steve Johnson has a purslane cooking recipe for a cucumber-yogurt salad.
 Although you will not find it at the salad bar of your local fast-food stop any time soon, purslane has made it onto the menu of a number of upscale restaurants.